RWS/dxa-web-application-java/README.md

 -----
 The SDL Digital Experience Accelerator (formerly known as the SDL Tridion Reference Implementation) is a reference implementation of SDL Tridion intended to help you create, design and publish an SDL Tridion-based Web site quickly.

-You can find more details and a download of the entire release on [TODO]
+You can find more details and a download of the entire release on https://community.sdl.com/developers/tridion_developer/m/mediagallery/1241

 Support